chmarsaws/realtime-web-analytics-workshop/module-4/README.md

 <details>
 <summary><strong>Add the Metric to the DynamoDB Table (expand for details)</strong></summary><p>

-The Lambda processing function reads from the DynamoDB **stack-name**-Metric table to determine how to process metrics that are persisted to the MetricDetails table.
+The Lambda processing function reads from the DynamoDB `realtime-analytics-workshop-Metrics` table to determine how to process metrics that are persisted to the MetricDetails table.
 In this example you will add a metric that captures the average load time for all captured pages on the target website.
-The DynamoDB table named **stack-name**-Metrics initially contains seven items representing different metrics.
+The DynamoDB table named `realtime-analytics-workshop-Metrics` initially contains seven items representing different metrics.
 Each item contains the following information is required for each metric type:
 *   **MetricType** - a primary partition key to identity the metric
 *   **AmendmentStrategy** - this is a field to indicate how to late arriving records for an existing event time.
 Valid values are [add | replace | replace_existing].  **add** combines the values of the existing item and the new item, **replace** replaces the metric in DynamoDB with the newly arrived item, **replace_existing** only replaces the matching metrics in the set of metrics in the item.
 *   **IsSet** - indicates if the detail item contains one or more metric items [true | false].